en-wl/wordlist/README.md

 to non-possessive forms of words included in speller dictionary have been accounted for and noted in the file [`docs/comp-60.txt`](docs/comp-60.txt).

-SCOWLv2 is generated from the same sources that SCOWLv1 uses but via a far more complicated, and unreleased, process.
+The new version is generated from the same sources that the original uses but via a far more complicated, and unreleased, process.
 The results of this process are in the file `scowl-pre.txt`.
 That file is then combined with other files to create the final version `scowl.txt` and the sqlite3 database `scowl.db`.

 Requirements
 ------------

-SCOWLv2 requires Python 3 and SQLite.
+ESDB requires Python 3 and SQLite.
 It currently requires Python 3.7 and SQLite 3.33.0.
 Newer versions should work, older versions may work but are not supported.